 The acquisition of Rexroth AG and restructuring of Bosch-Rexroth AG, now the Drive & Control business unit, reorganized this section at Bosch.
 As a result, nowadays Bosch hydraulics can also be found far afield from tractors — at the Panama Canal, on the stage of Moscow’s Bolshoi Theater, in London’s Tower Bridge or in the 220-meter-long Maeslantkering storm surge barrier near Rotterdam on the Netherlands’ North Sea coast.

-However, it is no longer hydraulics that form the link between Bosch and agriculture, but rather robotics, sensor technology, and networking.
+However, it is no longer hydraulics that form the link between Bosch and agriculture, but rather sensor technology, machine connectivity systems and the IoT.
 The kind of sensors that have become common technology at Bosch for use in automobiles and smartphones can also be planted in asparagus fields for recording weather conditions.
 This information can be used in an app to pinpoint the right time for harvesting, watering or covering the plants.

 But that’s not all.
 From field connectivity to machinery, Bosch solutions support farmers in their everyday work and help optimize harvests or make operating processes more efficient.
 Bosch is also applying MEMS sensors originally developed for cars to agriculture.
 These sensors measure relevant values such as temperature and humidity, and transmit them via the cloud to farmers’ smartphones.
 Using an app, they are able to keep an eye on their crops at all times, no matter where they are, without having to actively check on crops in the field.
 Farmers save time and increase the quality and yields of their products.